So you want to get consulting clients fast?

 All of your marketing – your value proposition and marketing messaging – will be based on this.
 So it’s critical that you have your REAL ideal client in sight if you want to get more consulting clients.

-You want to be focused if you want to get more clients.
+You must be focused if you want to get more clients.

 In fact, the more focused you are on who your ideal client is, the better.